vakrilov/todo-list-tutorial/service.md

 This command will generate the service and put it under `src/app/todo-list.service.ts`.

+If you're using Stackblitz, right click on the app folder, and select "Service".
+Name the service ```todoList```.
+It will generate the service and put it under `src/app/todo-list.service.ts`.

 ## Make the service a provider

 To start using the service, we first need to *provide* it in an ngModule.
 Start by adding this code in `/src/app/app.module.ts`: